To Future Listeners I

 Single-channel video, stereo sound

-8 min
+8 minutes

-The song in the video is Love Song: Ar-ra-rang 1 recorded on a wax cylinder in 1896 by American anthropologist Alice Fletcher, who requested its performance by three Korean students in Washington at the time.
-This was apparently the first example in the history of Korean traditional music being captured with a recording medium.
+This work is a digital performance video that traces the sounds of the past.
+The narrative unfolds through a contemplation of the ethnographic recordings produced by American anthropologists in the late 19th century, who used phonographs to record the music and language of endangered indigenous peoples.
+The song featured in the video is Love Song: Ar-ra-rang 1, recorded on a wax cylinder in 1896 by American anthropologist Alice Fletcher, who requested its performance from three Korean students studying in Washington, D.C.
+This was apparently the first example in the history of Korean traditional music captured on a recording medium.

-The narration was partially adapted from the Sound Studies scholar Jonathan Sterne’s essay.
+The narration in the video is adapted from excerpts of an essay by Sound Studies scholar Jonathan Sterne.

 #1 Installation view at SONGEUN, Seoul (Photo by Jihyun Jung)